KMNY: Biz Radio Network

-The KMNY call sign began to be used in March 2005.
+The KMNY call sign began to be used on March 4, 2005.
 A business talk format debuted the following month as KMNY Biz Radio 1360.
-Nighttime slots were filled with brokered programming in Spanish, Chinese and other languages, or automated Adult Standards music during non-sponsored times.
+Nighttime slots were filled with brokered programming in Spanish, Chinese and other languages, or automated adult standards music during non-sponsored times.

-Beginning in 2006, KMNY began airing "The Hi-Fi Club."
-It was a live, weekly oldies/talk show that resurrected its name from KXOL's "Coca Cola Hi-Fi Club," heard 1959–62 and originally hosted by comedian George Carlin.
+Beginning in 2006, KMNY began airing "The Hi-Fi Club".
+It was a live, weekly oldies/talk show that resurrected its name from KXOL's "Coca Cola Hi-Fi Club", heard 1959–62 and originally hosted by comedian George Carlin.
 Hosts Mike Shannon, John Lewis Puff, and Ray Whitworth covered historic local and national events, along with local radio and television history, regularly breaking an unwritten rule by discussing competing area stations by name.
 Offbeat and candid in nature, it also features live and recorded interviews with historical local radio notables such as Norman Alden, Bob Schieffer, Bud Buschardt, George Gimarc, Jack Burns, Russ Bloxom and Bob Allen.

 In November 2006, "The Hi-Fi Club" presented the radio special, "As it Happened: The Lost JFK Assassination Tapes of KXOL-1360" over KMNY.
 This was a two-hour compilation of audio recordings from KXOL, mostly in the post-assassination hours and continuing into the early morning of 11/23/1963.
 The recordings were edited from reels provided by KXOL newsman Russ Bloxom, who was on duty at the station's newsdesk when President John F. Kennedy was killed, and had never been replayed.
 "The Hi-Fi Club" reunited the recordings with their original frequency, and Russ Bloxom provided a new five-minute interview as part of the presentation.
 An edited version of the presentation aired over KMNY on November 23, 2008.

-In January 2007, the station aired a sports talk show titled "Sports Kings."
+In January 2007, the station aired a sports talk show titled "Sports Kings".